Richfield Coliseum: Attendance hindrances

 Though a large arena at the time of construction, it had only one concourse for both levels, which made for very cramped conditions when attendance was anywhere close to capacity.
 The Coliseum's real drawback was that the revenue-producing luxury suites were at the uppermost level and, as such, were the worst seats in the house.
 This situation was rectified at Gund Arena, where the suites were much closer to the playing area.

 Also hurting attendance was the arena's location at the interchange of Interstate 271 and Ohio State Route 303, which was a rural, two-lane highway outside of Richfield.
 The rural location made the Coliseum inaccessible to anyone without an automobile, and as the only true access to the arena was directly at the interchange, traffic became an issue with every Coliseum event, especially when attendance was anywhere near capacity.
-Lake-effect snow from Lake Erie provided another obstacle to drivers during the winter months.

 Demolition and environmental remediation

 The Coliseum's fate was sealed in 1990, when voters in Cuyahoga County approved a new sin tax to fund the Gateway Sports and Entertainment Complex, which included Gund Arena.
 The Cavaliers moved to Gund Arena at the beginning of the 1994–95 season.

 In 1997, the hardwood floor was sold to Grace Christian School of Staunton, Virginia.

 After being vacant for five years, the arena was torn down in 1999, between March 30 and May 21, and the arena footprint and surrounding parking areas were allowed to be returned to woodland as part of the Cuyahoga Valley National Recreation Area, now Cuyahoga Valley National Park.
 Two years later it was noted that the site appeared to have no trace of the former building, although a widened section of Route 303, as well as the remains of the parking lot entrance, reveal its location.

 The site is now a grassy meadow and has become an important area for wildlife.
 Birds such as the Eastern meadowlark, bobolink, and various sparrows now inhabit the area.
 This has caused the site to become popular with local birders.